jcs-emacs/jcs-emacs/README.md

 $ cp -r ./.emacs.jcs ~/
 ```

-Then startup Emacsm then it will start asking you to install all necessary
+Then startup Emacsm then it will automatically install all necessary
 packages due to this configuration.

 **:exclamation::exclamation: [ATTENTION] :exclamation::exclamation: